 How much Physical Activity should I engage myself?

-Adults are advised to engage in 150 minutes of moderate physical activity every week, an average of 30 minutes five times a week.
-Though this might seem difficult for some individuals, however as little as 15 minutes of the walk can help relieve the mind and relax.
+Adults are advised to engage in at least 150 minutes of moderate physical activity every week, an average of 30 minutes five times a week.
+Though this might seem difficult for some individuals, however as little as a 15 minute walk can help relieve the mind and relax.
 The fact remains that no matter how small the exercise is, it is better than none.

-Moderate exercise simply means being energetic enough, this makes you to:
+Moderate exercise simply means being energetic enough that makes you:

-- Breathe more than normal, but not totally out of breathe
+- Breathe more than normal, but not out of breathe

-- Feel warmer, but do not end up warm and sweaty
+- Feel warmer, but do not end up drenched and sweaty

-- You do not need to rush yourself and doing high-intensity exercise for half hour either.
+- In the event that the potential of doing the recommended amount of exercise is too discouraging; start slowly at a pace that is ideal for you, however you do not need to rush yourself doing a high-intensity exercise for half hour for example.
 Find three 10 minutes space every day if it suits you - two and a quarter hours.

 Tips for being Physically Active